ptsource/PolyDraw/README.md

 * Pre-made example models inside the program folder under Objects.
 * Has lists to allow you to view & edit all the data by keyboard.

+## Versions Avaliable

+PTSource PolyDraw has two avaliable versions.
+The Free and the Plus version.
+The two versions work exactly the same the only diference its the importand export table wich can be checked bellow.

-## Formats import export table current version
+## Import and export table for plus version

 |Format  | Import | Export |
 | ------------- | ------------- | ------------- |